-You may submit an application any time after you have completed the necessary coursework, practicum, and received the required doctoral degree from a CAA-accredited academic program.
-When completing your application please consult the
+What: Submit your application any time after you have completed the necessary coursework, practicum, and received the required doctoral degree from a CAA-accredited academic program or a program admitted to CAA candidacy.

 Additional Required Documents